me2beats/godot-tips-and-tricks/README.md

   - note: tips/tricks can be closed/removed, main reasons:
     - the issue is not a tip/trick
     - there are better solutions
-    - the tip/trick author insults someone or calls for illegal and unethical actions, behaves bad.
+    - the tip/trick author insults someone or calls for illegal and unethical actions.
   - links can be added; don't attach only links, describe the tip/trick.
   - add timecodes to video links (not necessary but preffered)